LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

 ...
 ```

 As the print statements are now defined in a critical section, that only one thread can access, we can ensure that there will be no weaving faults in the output.
-This is because the weaving fault requires two threads to print the same character out of sync, which the synchronized keyword limits, as both prints statements are in the critical section.
+This is because the weaving fault requires two threads to print the same character out of sync, which the synchronized keyword limits, as both prints statements and the sleep call are in the critical section.

 ### 1.3
     Imagine that due to the COVID-19 pandemic Tivoli decides to limit the number of visitors to 15000.
 To this end, you are asked to modify the code for the turnstiles we saw in the lecture.
 The file CounterThreads2Covid.java includes a new constant MAX_PEOPLE_COVID equal to 15000.
 However, the two threads simulate 20000 people entering to the park, so unfortunately some people will not get in :’(.